Skip to content

 For lifting, the Allbirds SuperLight Trainers do an okay job if you’re keeping your training lighter.
 These shoes are marketed as shoes best for bodyweight and home workouts, so for these contexts, they’ll be fine.

-If you’re using lighter dumbbells and kettlebells in your cross-training sessions, you’ll be set in this model.
-For example, their stability would be fine for something like a walking lunge with 50 lb dumbbells.
+If you’re using lighter dumbbells and kettlebells in your cross-training sessions, this model will set you up well.
+For example, their stability would be fine for a walking lunge with 50-lb dumbbells.

 However, to test this model’s midsole stability with more dynamic lifting, I did perform a circuit with 70 lb dumbbell snatches with them, and their performance was just “okay”.